trufflesuite/truffle/packages/hdwallet-provider/README.md

 ### Using positional arguments

-You can specify the following options in the order below:
+You can specify the following options in the order below.
+Pass `undefined` if you want to omit a parameter.

 Parameters: